 pages are available for transcripts of these memorials

 and rolls of honour.
 If you have a transcription of,

-or you are willing to transcribe, a Leicestershire
+or you are willing to transcribe, a Oxfordshire memorial

-memorial or roll of honour for these pages then please
+or roll of honour for these pages then please contact

 acknowledgements for assistance with these pages must

 go to Janet Graves and others - thank you all.